bankarsudarshan/Flights/README.md

     }
     ```

+-   go inside the src folder and execute this command

+    ```
+    npx sequelize cli
+    ```

+-   By executing the above command you'll get the migrations, models and seeders flder along with a config.json file inside the config folder
 -   If you're setting up your development environment, then write the username and password of your db, and in dialect, mention whatever db you are using.
 For ex: mariadb, mysql, postgres
 -   If you are setting up test or prod environment, make sure you also replace the host with the hosted db url.
+-   To run the server execute
+    ```
+    npm run dev
+    ```